Single-photon emitters and spin-photon interfaces in silicon: Single emitters in nanophotonic structures

 One of the simplest structures that allow for efficient light extraction from single-photon emitters in silicon is one-dimensional waveguides, which can be efficiently coupled to single-mode fibers using either evanescent, edge- or grating couplers~\cite{dutta_coupling_2016}.
 We distinguish three types of waveguides: ridge$\text{-,}$ rib-, and photonic-crystal waveguides.
 A detailed explanation of these devices can be found in several textbooks, e.g., in Ref.~\cite{vivien_handbook_2013}; therefore, we provide only a brief summary.
 All three waveguide types have been used with silicon photon emitters, enabling a direct comparison of their properties for emitter integration.

 The simplest nanophotonic devices are ridge waveguides, also known as strip waveguides or photonic wire waveguides.
 Shown in Fig.~\ref{fig:waveguides}a, they are one-dimensional structures that guide light through total internal reflection, typically with a rectangular cross-section of $\SI{0.22}{\micro\meter}$ thickness.
 This allows single-mode operation below a critical width, such as $\lesssim \SI{0.45}{\micro\meter}$ at 1.55~\textmu m wavelength, featuring two guided modes with orthogonal polarization and quasi-transverse-electrical (quasi-TE, often simplified as TE) and quasi-transverse-magnetic (quasi-TM, TM) character.
 The modes are non-pure TEM because they have significant field components in the propagation direction.
 The small dimensions of such waveguides result in strong optical mode confinement, significantly modifying the LDOS, as shown in Fig.~\ref{fig:waveguides}c.
-At the mode maximum, this enables high coupling efficiencies of embedded emitters to the guided mode, which can approach $\beta \lesssim 0.8$ for typical devices in silicon; in addition, it can lead to a significant slowdown of the decay of embedded emitters in the absence of non-radiative relaxation~\cite{gritsch_narrow_2022}.
+At the mode maximum, this enables a high $\beta$-factor, which quantifies the coupling efficiency of embedded emitters into the guided mode.
+Due to silicon's high refractive index, typical devices achieve $\beta \lesssim 0.8$.
+In addition, the modification of the LDOS can lead to a measurable slowdown in the decay of a significant fraction of the embedded emitters in the absence of non-radiative relaxation corresponding to Purcell factor of less than one~\cite{gritsch_narrow_2022}.
 Ridge waveguides have been used for the study of color centers ensembles~\cite{buckley_all-silicon_2017, deabreu_waveguide-integrated_2023}, erbium dopant ensembles~\cite{weiss_erbium_2021, gritsch_narrow_2022, rinner_erbium_2023}, and single G~\cite{prabhu_individually_2023, komza_indistinguishable_2024, buzzi_spectral_2025} and T centers~\cite{lee_high-efficiency_2023, song_entanglement_2025}.

 Fabricating ridge waveguides is straightforward, as one only needs to fully etch the masked DL down to the BOX.
 Their propagation loss is typically in the $\SI{1}{\deci\bel / \centi\meter}$ range~\cite{chrostowski_silicon_2015} and is dominated by scattering caused by surface roughness; record values of $\SI{0.1}{\deci\bel / \centi\meter}$ require special post-fabrication smoothing~\cite{wilmart_ultra_2019}, which also changes the device geometry.
 Compared to the other types, ridge waveguides exhibit much smaller bend losses, even for tight turns with a radius of only a few micrometers.
 This makes them suitable for dense integration and for implementing ring- or racetrack resonators with quality factors exceeding $10^5$.